 Here’s A Video For My Stuffing and Helpful Tips:

 The method for making stuffing that I’m sharing with you today comes from my mom.
 Her stuffing recipe is the best I’ve ever had.
 And other people agree with me.
 For years she and my dad had restaurants and did a lot of catering throughout the holiday seasons.
 Her stuffing was raved about – I’m positive that it was the stuffing that made their lines for second helpings so long.
+Although, you should check out the roasted turkey recipe that I learned from her too, because it is the best I’ve ever had!

 When I was in Canada a few years ago, I watched my mom make a batch of her stuffing recipe and had her explain every step of her process to me.
 This is what I learned from my mom about how to make the best stuffing ever.